Financial processes a club needs to run successfully.

 - provide information in a clear format that everyone using it can understand clearly.

-A cashbook is a journal in which all of the club's receipts and payments are recorded.
-‘Cash' includes actual money, credit card slips, cheques and money orders.
-There will be receipts and cheque butts, but the cashbook records the details of all transactions.
+A cashbook (Excel spreadsheet) is a journal in which all the club's receipts and payments are recorded.
+‘Cash' includes actual money, bank transfers and credit card payments.
+There will be receipts but the cashbook records the details of all transactions.

-The club will need a cheque account.
-Cheque books provide a simple and effective way to track the club's spending.
-Usually clubs have two management committee members (including the treasurer) who are authorised to jointly sign the club's cheques.
-Three members may be authorised, with only two required to validate the cheque.
+The club will need a bank account.
+Usually clubs have two management committee members (including the treasurer) who are authorised to approve payments.
+Three members may be authorised, with only two required to validate the payments.
 The club's bank statement also provides an accurate record of spending.
 You can choose the frequency of these statements.

 The club will require an annual budget.
 This is the responsibility of the treasurer and is agreed on by the club's management committee.
 Once the budget is approved, it is added into your accounting system so that it can be compared to the club's actual income and expenses.
 You can use either an Excel spreadsheet or a manual cashbook for the club's budget.